 CLEP Credit at Kirkwood

 - Course credit earned through CLEP exams will count toward graduation as though you had passed the course.
 It does not count toward the resident credit requirement.
-After you have completed 12 credit hours of Kirkwood coursework, the CLEP credit will be recorded on your transcript.

 - CLEP credit is only awarded to enrolled students and will be awarded based on the college policy in effect at that time.